 A native of Troy, N.Y., Apple graduated from Syracuse University with a bachelors degree in broadcast journalism.
 He lives in New York with his wife and two daughters.

-Coakley joined SNY in 2010 as an anchor and sports reporter contributing to SNY's sports and entertainment news shows, including "SportsNite," "Daily News Live" and "Loud Mouths."
+Coakley joined SNY in 2010 as an anchor and sports reporter contributing to SNY's sports and entertainment news shows, including "SportsNite," "The Thread" and "Loud Mouths."
 She also serves as SNY's lead New York Jets beat reporter.
 Prior to joining SNY, Coakley worked at WISH-TV in Indianapolis, Indiana since 2006.
 While at WISH-TV, she covered all sports including the Colts, Pacers, Indianapolis 500, Brickyard 400, Big Ten football and basketball as well as the Indianapolis Tennis Championship featuring Andy Roddick and James Blake.
 Coakley won an Emmy Award in 2010 for her coverage of the Jets.

 Coakley has also won two Associated Press awards.
 A New York state native, she is a magna cum laude graduate of Quinnipiac University in Hamden, Connecticut.
 She currently resides in Manhattan.

-Jonas Schwartz joined SNY in 2009 as the host of the network's "Daily News Live" show.
+Jonas Schwartz joined SNY in 2009 as the host of the network's "The Thread" show.
 In addition, Jonas will serve as an anchor/reporter for the network.
 Prior to SNY, Jonas had worked at WNBC since 2005 where he served as sports anchor for "Weekend Today in New York" and host of "Press Box" airing Sunday mornings on NBC's Universal Sports Channel.
 Jonas also substituted during various WNBC newscasts throughout the week.
 During his tenure, he has covered sporting events ranging from Spring Training to the NYC Marathon to Giants training camp.
 Before joining NBC4, Schwartz was sports director and main sports anchor for Sinclair Broadcasting's News Central where he anchored sports for 16 markets throughout the country including Baltimore, Cincinnati and Milwaukee.
 Prior to that, he was an anchor/reporter/executive producer for KSTU-Fox 13 in Salt Lake City for 2 1/2 years.
 While in Utah, Schwartz broke stories on the Utah Jazz and the Brigham Young University football team and covered the 2002 Winter Olympic Games.
 He has garnered several awards including the Society of Professional Journalists' "Sports Story of the Year" in 2001.
 Schwartz's broadcasting career began at Hobart College where he was a play-by-play announcer for all sporting teams and hosted a call-in radio show.
 Subsequently, he attended Newhouse School at Syracuse University where he received his masters degree in broadcast journalism.
 His first professional job in broadcasting was weekend sports anchor at KIDK-TV in Pocatello, Idaho.
 Schwartz, originally from Rockland County, lives in Connecticut with his wife and daughter.

 Ward comes to SNY from SEC country where she covered news and sports as an anchor/reporter for KNWA/Fox 24 in Fayetteville, Arkansas.
 At KNWA she covered breaking news, politics and crime, and the Arkansas Razorbacks, including extensive coverage of the team's bowl appearances after the 2014 and 2015 seasons.